About BLAC.

 Our Programs

-BLAC’s EmpowerU and BLAC Wall Street programs build leaders through three pillars:
+BLAC’s Makeover Program and BLAC Market programs build leaders through three pillars:

 Cultural Empowerment – Strengthen identity and pride through culture, confidence, and community.